bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Here is a sample setup to test autodeploy:

 * Have 2 checkout directories.
-One is for starting the stack using ``./pavics-compose.sh``, the other one is to push new bogus changes to trigger the autodeploy mechanism.
+One is for starting the stack using ``./birdhouse-compose.sh``, the other one is to push new bogus changes to trigger the autodeploy mechanism.

 .. code-block:: shell

-  # this one for running pavics-compose.sh
+  # this one for running birdhouse-compose.sh
   git clone git@github.com:bird-house/birdhouse-deploy.git birdhouse-deploy

   # this one for triggering autodeploy